 The origins of cannabis

-The marijuana that grew in Afghanistan, Pakistan and China thousands of years go unlikely resembles what we have come to know as pot.
-“Back in those days”, marijuana grew just like a weed.
+The cannabis that grew in Afghanistan, Pakistan and China thousands of years go unlikely resembles what we have come to know as pot.
+“Back in those days”, cannabis grew just like a weed.

 When traders and merchants realized that other people also probably wanted a taste of pot glory, they probably collected seeds and travelled to sell them.
 This is likely how cannabis became so popular and loved in the Middle East and Africa.